I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 Why You Should Choose Dog-Resistant Plants for Your Garden

 Let me describe the situation!
 You have lovingly grown a favourite flower from seed.
 You have nurtured it though its early life, watered it, kept it warm and watched it grow.
-When the time was right, you have found the perfect spot for it in the garden, planted it, tended it and kept slugs at bay.
+When the time was right, you found the perfect spot for it in the garden, planted it, tended it and kept slugs at bay.
 Your little plant matures and, in return for all your loving care, throws a flower spike high into the air.
 Every day you await in anticipation for the bloom to open.

 Dogs Are Flower Destroyers

-Then, out of nowhere, a small furry labradoodle gallops through your flowerbed.
+Then, out of nowhere, a small furry Labradoodle gallops through your flowerbed.
 She’s chasing her ball or seeing off an imaginary squirrel spotted whilst on her morning garden patrol!
 You rush outside to see the damage done.
 With a groan, you notice your beloved flower spike snapped off in its prime.
 The maturing bloom lies forlorn on the ground.

 You turn to remonstrate with the perpetrator.
 Your dog just gives you her best “What, me?” look.
 “I was just trying to protect you from killer squirrels!” her innocent face claims.